zexcv/zexcv/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my engineering thesis
+- 🔭 I’m currently working on my master thesis
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning PHP
 - 👯 I’m looking to collaborate on some ambitious projects
 - 🤔 I’m looking for help with AI
 - 💬 Ask me about anything